aimeerivers/500triangles/README.md

 ## More details

-I have a blog post coming soon.
+I wrote a blog post about this: [Playing with genetic algorithms](https://www.aimeerivers.com/2024/09/15/playing-with-genetic-algorithms.html).